coder/coder/docs/install/docker.md

 Docker is required.
 See the [official installation documentation](https://docs.docker.com/install/).

 > Note that the below steps are only supported on a Linux distribution.
-If on Mac, please [run Coder via the standalone binary](./binary.md).
+If on macOS, please [run Coder via the standalone binary](./binary.md).

 ## Run Coder with the built-in database (quick)